Ivan Ordets: Club career

 In the summer of 2014 he returned to Shakhtar.

 In the summer of 2019, he left Shakhtar and moved to Dynamo Moscow.
 At the start he was out of the starting eleven, only once having come on as a substitute in the match against Lokomotiv Moscow.
 In October, when a new head coach came, and the team began to play according to a different tactic, Ivan had much more minutes played on the field.
 He scored his first goal for Dynamo on 2 November 2019 against Akhmat Grozny, saving the team from defeat in the home field.
 He was voted "Player of the Month" for June/July 2020 by Dynamo fans.
 On 23 November 2021, he extended his contract until the end of the 2023–24 season with an option to extend for one more season.

 On 10 July 2022, Ordets suspended his contract with Dynamo for the 2022–23 season using FIFA regulations related to the Russian invasion of Ukraine and joined VfL Bochum in Germany for the season.
 On 18 June 2023, Bochum announced that Ordets will stay with the club for the 2023–24 season as FIFA regulations have been extended for another season, with an option for two more seasons after his Dynamo contract expired on 30 June 2024.

+On 31 December 2025, FC Aktobe officially announced the signing of Ordets on their Instagram account.
+He joined the Kazakh Premier League club as a free agent on 1 January 2026.